https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Create a New Vonage Application

-Now that we have specified the folders and dependencies we will use for the project, it's time to create a Vonage Application with Verify and SIM swap capabilities.
+Now that we have specified the folders and dependencies we will use for the project, it's time to create a Vonage Application with Verify and Identity Insights capabilities.

-After signing up/in for a Vonage account, you can create a new application in the dashboard by navigating to 'Your Applications', clicking to create a new application, giving it a name, such as 'multifactor authentication,' and toggling Verify V2 and Network APIs.
+After signing up/in for a Vonage account, you can create a new application in the dashboard by navigating to 'Your Applications', clicking 'Create a new application', giving it a name, such as 'multifactor authentication', and toggling Verify V2 and Network Powered Solutions.

-Note: Register your application with Vonage and the Communication Service Providers (CSP) before using the SIM Swap API.
+Note: Register your application with Vonage and the Communication Service Providers (CSP) before using the Identity Insights API.
 If your registration is already approved, you can start building your solution right away.
 If not, check out our guide on Vonage Network Registration for more details.

 Create a public/private key pair for API authentication; this will download a private.key.
 Add that file to your node project folder.